Where does the term “impact” come from?

 If you calculate the social and/or environmental benefit your planned investment will bring about, and include it in your investment budget as well as the profitability calculations, your investment will provide you social and/or environmental added value in addition to financial profit.
 Impact investing is like a filter you use whilst calculating the investment budget.
 There is a triple-digit profit on an investment made by targeting impact investing; risk mitigation, profit, and social and/or environmental impact.

-Why impact investing?
+Why should we do impact investing?

 - The Impact Investing model overthrows the traditional belief that investments can be made only for financial returns whereas social or environmental issues should be resolved by donations alone.
 Impact investing is not a philanthropic activity.